joshbegley/nyt-latest/README.md

 `Seumalo was a Pro Bowl selection in 2024.`\
 https://nytimes.com/athletic/7094968/2026/03/09/isaac-seumalo-cardinals-free-agency-2026/

-**Linebacker Nakobe Dean agrees to three-year deal with Raiders**\
+**Raiders agree to deals with linebackers Nakobe Dean, Quay Walker**\
-`Dean rebounded from a devastating knee injury that occurred in 2024.`\
+`Dean rebounded from a devastating knee injury that occurred in 2024, while Walker played well over four seasons in Green Bay.`\
 https://nytimes.com/athletic/7102874/2026/03/09/nakobe-dean-raiders-nfl-free-agency-2026/

 **SEC prepared to create own rules if necessary, commissioner Greg Sankey says**\